factory51/gig/task_1/README.md

-## Modifying Config to reflect local enviroment
+## Modifying Config to reflect local environment

 The config that will need to be changed for Primary setup is in `task_1/primary/primary-setup.sh` and should reflect your local setup.